 Your IT department must be able to find and control problems fast.
 Breaches will happen.
 The steps in this checklist will reduce the likelihood, but no security defenses are completely impenetrable.
 You must have a system and strategy in place to find and control problems across the network.

-When you need to secure your network, Cisco Certified Partners can help — including network assessment and design, solution financing and implementation, and onsite support and/or managed services.
+When you need to secure your network, a Cisco Specialist can help — including network assessment and design, solution financing and implementation, and onsite support and/or managed services.

 Ready to get started?
-Find a local Cisco Certified Partner that can help with your security and network needs.
+Talk to a specialist that can help with your security and network needs.

 Our resources are here to help you understand the security landscape and choose technologies to help safeguard your business.